Cairns Airport Redevelopment Project, Queensland, Australia

 Cairns terminal redevelopment

-The project includes: new security and passenger handling technology, new baggage screening technology, expansion of baggage handling, self-service check-in terminals and common check-in areas for all the airlines based at the airport, new retail outlets and refurbishment of others, five new aerobridges for all aircraft and new access roads, car parks and pedestrian walkways.
-The result of the project will be a fully refurbished facility with state-of-the-art facilities.
+The project included: new security and passenger handling technology, new baggage screening technology, expansion of baggage handling, self-service check-in terminals and common check-in areas for all the airlines based at the airport, new retail outlets and refurbishment of others, five new aerobridges for all aircraft and new access roads, car parks and pedestrian walkways.
+The redevelopment resulted in a fully refurbished facility with state-of-the-art facilities.

 Contractors

-The major contractor for the terminal redevelopment project is Hansen Yuncken who was awarded a A$148m contract for the project in 2007.
-Airport operations have not been inconvenienced by the construction activity.
+The major contractor for the terminal redevelopment project is Hansen Yuncken who were awarded the A$148m contract for the project in 2007.
+Airport operations were not inconvenienced by the construction activity.

 "Cairns began an extensive terminal redevelopment project in August 2007."